1943 Detroit race riot: Riot

-Altercations between youths started on June 20, 1943, on a warm Sunday evening on Belle Isle, an island in the Detroit River off Detroit's mainland.
+Altercations between youths started on June 20, 1943, on Belle Isle, an island in the Detroit River.
 In what is considered a communal disorder, youths fought intermittently through the afternoon.
 The brawl eventually grew into a confrontation between groups of whites and blacks on the long Belle Isle Bridge, crowded with more than 100,000 day trippers returning to the city from the park.
 From there the riot spread into the city.
 Sailors joined fights against blacks.
 The riot escalated in the city after a false rumor spread that a mob of whites had thrown a black mother and her baby into the Detroit River.
 Blacks looted and destroyed white property as retaliation.
-Whites overran Woodward to Veron where they proceeded to tip over 20 cars that belonged to black families.
+Whites overran Woodward Avenue to East Vernor Highway, where they proceeded to tip over 20 cars that belonged to black families.
 The whites also started to loot stores while rioting.

 Historian Marilyn S. Johnson argues that this rumor reflected black male fears about historical white violence against black women and children.
 An equally false rumor that blacks had raped and murdered a white woman on the Belle Isle Bridge swept through white neighborhoods.
-Angry mobs of whites spilled onto Woodward Avenue near the Roxy Theater around 4 a.m., in the actual area of Brush Park beating blacks as they were getting off street cars on their way to work.
+Angry mobs of whites spilled onto Woodward Avenue near the Roxy Theater around 4 a.m. on June 21, in the actual area of Brush Park beating blacks as they were getting off street cars on their way to work.
 They also went to the black neighborhood of Paradise Valley, one of the oldest and poorest neighborhoods in Detroit, attacking black civilians who were trying to defend their homes.
 Blacks attacked white-owned businesses.

-The clashes soon escalated to the point where mobs of whites and blacks were "assaulting one another, beating innocent motorists, pedestrians and streetcar passengers, burning cars, destroying storefronts and looting businesses."
+The clashes escalated to the point where mobs of whites and blacks were "assaulting one another, beating innocent motorists, pedestrians and streetcar passengers, burning cars, destroying storefronts and looting businesses."
 Both sides were said to have encouraged others to join in the riots with false claims that one of "their own" had been attacked unjustly.
-Blacks were outnumbered by a large margin, and suffered many more deaths, personal injuries and property damage.
-Out of the 34 people killed, 24 of them were black.
+Blacks were outnumbered by a large margin and suffered many more deaths, personal injuries, and property damage.